Dilapidation Report App — Pre-Construction Condition Surveys

 Step 1: Set up the dilapidation report.
 Enter the subject property address, the development site address, the client details, and any relevant consent or approval references.
 InspectPro creates a structured report with sections for each elevation and area of the neighbouring property.
 You can add sections for multiple neighbouring properties if the project affects more than one.

 Step 3: Generate and deliver the report.
 Once you have completed the survey, preview your report on-device.
-The dilapidation report PDF includes the property details, a section-by-section record of existing conditions with annotated photos, a summary of findings, and your professional assessment.
+The dilapidation report PDF includes the property details, a section-by-section record of existing conditions with commented and tagged photos, a summary of findings, and your professional assessment.
 Deliver the report to your client immediately — they can provide copies to the neighbouring property owner, the council, their insurer, and any other stakeholders who require evidence of pre-construction conditions.

 When are dilapidation reports required?
 In both NZ and AU, dilapidation surveys are typically required before: demolition of existing structures adjacent to other buildings, excavation works deeper than one to two metres near property boundaries, piling or ground improvement works, heavy machinery operation near existing structures, road or infrastructure works near private property, and any project where resource consent or development approval conditions specify a dilapidation survey.
 Best practice is to complete the survey as close to the commencement of works as possible — ideally within the week before construction begins — so the record accurately reflects the property's condition at the relevant time.